mgrebenets/mgrebenets.github.io/_posts/2015-05-15-provisioning-profiles-sigh.md

 There are so many uses for the tool, but in this article I'll describe the most basic one, that is downloading an existing provisioning profile.
 As a bonus, you will see how to parse provisioning profiles and get all the details from it, especially profile UUID and signing identity of the related certificate.

+> Disclaimer.
+This whole post is based around sigh version 0.5.2.
+The 1.0.0 beta version while offering lots of improvements, also breaks a lot of things, once the beta is stable and released I will updated the post.

 # Download Profile

 Time to fix all the assumptions before going forward.